abdulrahmanmokhlef/reactnd-project-myreads-starter/README.md

 ## Project Structure
-The project is divided into 3 component:
+The project is divided into 4 component:

 * App.js which is the parent component for the BooKSearch, and BookShelf components
 * BooKSearch.js which resposible for seach page
 * BookShelf.js which responsible for showing the shelves we have mentioned above
+* Book.js which renders books

 ## Backend Server